 The face was familiar too.
 It was Nienos—the first other person he’d met all those weeks ago in the bathhouse.
 The orc continued speaking in his spirited, amiable butchery of Osmund’s language.
 “How doing, huh?
 Long time!
 Hey.
 You come get drink in town sometime?
 You and Nienos?”

 Sometimes, when returning soldiers were in a happy mood, they’d banter with Osmund as he took their horses, extending good-natured invitations to join them for a night on the town, which he was expected by all to refuse.
-Osmund didn’t know the protocol involved on a long journey like this one.
 “Sure,” he said dourly.
 “In fact, I’ll pay.”
 Not like he had a better use for the income he’d been accruing for his work in the governor’s mansion.

 Nienos’ face lit up.
 “Oho!
 Feeling you were man worth knowing,” he crowed.
 “Now smile.
 Much too long ride to sit, frown at trees.”

 Osmund felt like he couldn’t have smiled under threat of torture.
 He heaved a bitter sigh.
-“Didn’t you see what happened at the gate?” he asked gloomily.
+“Didn’t you see what happened at the gate?”
 They were far enough behind Anaya to be sure Cemil wouldn’t overhear, but even the sight of his back was difficult.
-“I messed up.
-I shouldn’t even be here.”
+“I shouldn’t even be here.”

 “Ah,” Nienos said, with a sage air.
 “You see new side of Meskato prince.
 Told you, not pretty.”

 The truth was, Osmund had seen many sides to Cemil by now.
-And he’d accepted all of them, because throughout it all, Cemil had seemed genuinely glad of Osmund’s company.
-Like they’d been respected friends.
+And he’d accepted them readily, because throughout it all, Cemil had seemed genuinely glad of Osmund’s company.
+Like they’d been real friends.

 “Yeah,” Osmund muttered, ignoring the irony that only he knew about.
 “Anyway, I should have known this would happen.
 It always does.
 I drive people away.
 It’s a talent of mine.”
-He was starting to spiral.
+He was wallowing.

 “Stop, stop, relax,” Nienos coaxed, holding up his broad hands.
 “So many bad thoughts.
 Why be stuck on it?
 Look around.”